-The first National Day for Truth and Reconciliation in Canada is being observed on September 30, 2021.
-One action Indigenous people have asked allies to take for reconciliation is to amplify Indigenous voices, so we are choosing to celebrate and share the work of some our favourite Indigenous artists.
+The second National Day for Truth and Reconciliation in Canada is being observed on September 30, 2022.
+One action Indigenous people have asked allies to take for reconciliation is to amplify Indigenous voices, so over the last year, we have been celebrating the work of some our favourite Indigenous artists.
 Taking inspiration from the #Next150 challenge from a few years ago, we put together our own #IndigenousMixtape.
 The range of perspectives and work that we’ve included is tiny fraction of what is available.
 We encourage everyone to seek out art by Indigenous people and share it widely using the #IndigenousMixtape hashtag.

 The full playlist is here, and we’ve expanded on some of our recommendations in the descriptions below.

 “You Got To Run (Spirit Of The Wind)” by Buffy Sainte-Marie & Tanya Tagaq – I love this song and its message.
 Watching Buffy Sainte-Marie sing is always a joy, but Tanya Tagaq there in the back doing her wilderness vocalizations makes it even more powerful.
 And I love that it was commissioned by the feds and between two Polaris winners for a collaboration to see what they could come up with.
 It’s so great!

 Shahla Sayeed, Graphic Designer & Social Media Manager: